Looking for the Best Cuban cookbook?

 The lechón asado plate with maduros and moros y cristianos.

-Raúl Musibay: Versailles passes the 3 Guys lechón asado test with flying colors.
+Raúl Musibay: Versailles passes the Three Guys lechón asado test with flying colors.
 (If they do the lechón right, you know they're doing something right in the kitchen.

 Jorge Castillo: The soups are very good here and I especially like the garlic and egg soup, a beef-based soup with chunks of tender (and mild) garlic.